cornchz/Bron-Kerbosch/README.md

 ## What is this?

-Bron–Kerbosch algorithm to find all maximal cliques in a graph.
+Performance comparison of three Bron–Kerbosch algorithm implementations that find all maximal cliques in a graph.

 ## Implementations